A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 It helps educate the viewers about the ancient Chinese painting traditions.

-The method used by this famous landscape artist to paint this artwork is called “the angle of totality.”
+The method used to create this landscape art is “the angle of totality.”

-The famous artist, Gio Xi, was one of China’s greatest landscape painters.
+The famous artist, Gio Xi, was one of China’s greatest landscape painters, who gave a three-dimensional view to this artwork.

 If you thought the last one was ancient, you will be bewildered by the age of this one.